Web site: babyjogger.com

 The models.
 Baby Jogger has two main stroller lines: small compact tri-wheel models designed for the city (example: the City Mini) and multi-function models that can expand from single to double under the City Select brand.
 And yes, the Baby Jogger still has a all-terrain model, the Summit, that you could actually jog with (but we wouldn’t recommend it—more on this in a minute).

 The secret sauce to the City Mini is Baby Jogger’s Quick-Fold technology: pull up on one strap and zip!
 The stroller collapses and folds.
 No complicated buttons or latches.
 No multi-step process.
-The Quick-Fold has super-sized Baby Jogger’s sales of the City series, which boasts four models: the Mini, Mini GT, Elite and Select.
+The Quick-Fold has super-sized Baby Jogger’s sales of the City series, which boasts four models: the Mini, Mini GT, Premier and Select.

 To appeal more to off-road users, the City Mini GT ($350, 21.5 lbs.) adds bigger, no-flat tires, as well as an adjustable handle bar with brake, a redesigned seat/canopy that provides more headroom, and an easier to access storage basket.
+New features for 2019 include a new frame, adjustable foot rest, car seat adapter in the box and new fabrics.

 Multi-function strollers that morph from a single to double stroller are a big part of the Baby Jogger line-up: the City Select is sort of like the Swiss Army Knife of strollers.
 It can be configured 16 ways (see right), with an optional second seat.
 With a telescoping handle and foam tires, the City Select (28.1 lbs.) costs $475 (plus $170 for the second seat).
 A bassinet accessory is $93.